Shao-Group/EquiRep-test/README.md

 # TideHunter

 ## Installation
-To install TRF, visit the [official TRF repository](https://github.com/Xinglab/TideHunter) on GitHub.
+To install TideHunter, visit the [official TideHunter repository](https://github.com/Xinglab/TideHunter) on GitHub.

 ## Running experiments on simulated data
 1. Navigate to the tidehunter Testing Folder: